zengenti/contensis-react-base/MIGRATE-V4.md

 With the release of Contensis React Base 4, this guide outlines the **breaking changes**, **required updates**, and **caveats** introduced in this major version update.
 Follow the **Migration steps** below to ensure a smooth upgrade.

-This guide is for maintainers of React projects using `@zengenti/contensis-react-base` version 3
+This guide is for maintainers of React projects using the latest version of `@zengenti/contensis-react-base` version 3.

+Before embarking on this migration it is strongly recommended to update your project to the very latest version 3 and try it out first, so you can identify and resolve any new console warnings or errors that **were not** introduced by migrating the project to version 4.

 When you have completed all of the steps, you will need to test your project in both `development` mode (with hot reloading), and in the `production` mode (with SSR and client-side hydration).

 Keep your Browser console open during testing to monitor for new errors or warnings

 ## 🚀 Major Upgrades